gestimation/cifmodeling/README.md

 - `summary` — a summary of estimated exposure effects

-## Example1.
+## Example 1.
 Unadjusted competing risks analysis

 For the initial illustration, unadjusted analysis focusing on cumulative incidence of diabetic retinopathy (event 1) and macrovascular